-Orviglance (manganese chloride tetrahydrate) is a novel oral contrast agent for MR-imaging developed to improve the detection and visualization of focal liver lesions (including liver metastases and primary tumors) in patients with reduced kidney function.
+Orviglance (manganese chloride tetrahydrate) is a first-in-class oral contrast agent for MR-imaging developed to improve the detection and visualization of focal liver lesions (including liver metastases and primary tumors) in patients with reduced kidney function.
 These patients are at risk of serious side effects from the currently available class of gadolinium-based contrast agents.
 Orviglance has been granted an Orphan Drug Designation by the US Food and Drug Administration (FDA).
 A clinical program of nine studies, including the global Phase 3 study SPARKLE, have been fully enrolled.
+Results from the Phase 3 study are expected by May 2024.